-- Half of companies report lack of resources to support mental health issues in their business
+- Half of the companies report a lack of resources to support mental health issues in their business

-- 45% of businesses report rise in mental health issues for workforce during lockdown
+- 45% of businesses report a rise in mental health issues for the workforce during lockdown

 - 1 in 5 companies have zero oversight of employee mental health issues

 Half of all companies don’t have the resources to properly support employee mental health, according to a new survey from workforce intelligence platform Edays.

 Released during Mental Health Awareness Week (18th-24th May), the survey results from more than 100 HR leaders found that over 53% of businesses felt they had inadequate resources to support mental health issues in their business.

 On a webinar co-hosted by Edays and Doctor Care Anywhere, the digital healthcare company, 100 HR leaders, and decision-makers shared their preparedness for tackling the growing issue of poor mental health in the workplace, which is reported to cost the UK economy £99 billion each year.
 45% of respondents confirmed that they had seen a rise in mental health-related illnesses in their business in the last month.
 Only 15% said that there had been no rise.